 - Add essential oils (mint, vanilla, citrus).

-- Pour into tubes or tins.
-Label with flavor + ingredients.
+- Pour into tubes or tins and label with flavor and ingredients.

 Sets of 4 always win.
-These scream “useful and cute.”
+These scream “useful and cute” in one glance.

 - Layer with batting or interfacing.